RENCI/covid-19/README.md

 ## Development Contributions

 If you would like to contribute to the development of this site, feel free to propose changes with pull requests.
-As the `master` branch will always represent the deployed production version of the site, please branch feature branches off this branch.
+The `master` branch will always represent the deployed production version of the site, so please branch feature branches off of `master`.

 For local development you will need `node` and the `gatsby-cli`.
-Once this repo is cloned, execute `gatsby develop` from the project root to spin up the development server which can be accessed on port 8000 by default.
+Once this repo is cloned, execute `npm i` to install all dependencies, after which `gatsby develop` can be run from the project root to spin up the development server, which is served on port 8000 by default.
 With the development server's built-in hot module reloading, changes can be seen and tested as they are made to the source code.

 Before submitting a pull request, please ensure your changes will result in a successful build.
 To test this execute